-It can be difficult for many TopDog Health clients to know if their dog really needs both a glucosamine supplement and an omega supplement.
+It can be difficult for many TopDog Health clients to know if their dog needs both a glucosamine supplement and an omega supplement.

 We’re here to tell you: YES!

 The pet parents that provide their beloved pets with both, instead of just one, of these essential supplements, see much better results in not only their dog’s joint health but their overall well-being and happiness as well.

-Together, glucosamine and omega supplements are able to cover the entire range of essential ingredients needed to effectively help prevent joint issues in healthy pups and relieve symptoms in dogs who have already developed joint problems.
+Together, glucosamine and omega supplements can cover the entire range of essential ingredients needed to effectively help prevent joint issues in healthy pups and relieve symptoms in dogs who have already developed joint problems.
 Plus, Flexerna offers a host of other benefits for your canine companion, such as supporting heart health, improving brain function, and soothing chronic health conditions, to name a few.

 How Do Omega Supplements Work in Conjunction with Joint Supplements?